 To further examine the drivers of manager reallocation, we estimate our model for three different categories of fund, defined by how invested the fund is in EME sovereign bonds based on their observed portfolios.
-Fund types are defined as: High - funds for who EME bonds account for more than 43% of their portfolio; Medium - funds for
+We interpret this as a proxy for the degree of manager specialization in EMEs.
+Fund types are defined as: High - funds for whom EME bonds account for more than 43% of their portfolio; Medium - funds for whom EME bonds account for between 11% and 24% of their portfolio; Low - funds for whom EME bonds account for less than 11% of their portfolio.
+The motivation is that portfolio managers of funds predominantly invested in EMEs may behave differently then those with a more diversified investment focus and opportunity set, and certain types of funds may be driving our results, in Table 2.

-35The results are robust to instrumenting Outflows with its one quarter lag.
+&lt;sup>34The results are robust to instrumenting the Outflows variable with its one quarter lag.